Mother of Mine (film): Plot

 Despite Hjalmar being very welcoming, Eero is not willing to stay in Sweden and wants to go back to his biological mother.
 Signe is frustrated in Eero's unwillingness to adjust to the situation.
 She is also frustrated in the language barrier and the fact that she wanted to have a small girl instead of Eero.
 There is a reason why she wished to have a girl; it is later revealed that she had lost her six-year-old daughter Elin two years earlier in a drowning accident.

 In the struggle of the change Signe wants the boy to learn Swedish.
 After a long struggle to adjust, slowly Signe starts to attach to the boy and she starts loving him.
 And getting attention, care and affection, the boy starts attaching too, and that leads to their having a tight mother-son relationship.

 Years later, Finland withdraws from the war and World War II eventually ends.
 The children taken to Sweden safe from the war are now being returned to their homes in Finland.

 The situation in Finland (Helsinki) gets better, and that means Eero has to return to his biological mother and leave the Jönsson family in Sweden.
 The bond between his Swedish family has by then grown so much stronger that he is unwilling to go back to Helsinki.
-But despite of his wishes and Signe's resistance, Eero is sent back to Finland to his mother Kirsti.
+But despite his wishes, and Signe's resistance, Eero is sent back to Finland to his mother Kirsti.

 Later, in a scene where Eero and his mother are older, Eero tells his mother that back then, it was impossible to ever have the same relationship with his biological mother that they used to.
 As a child, he was certain that once he lets someone come close to him, he is in risk of losing everything again.
 Eero was afraid that his mother will leave him again if things get worse.
 The adult Eero even tells his mother, that when he came back from Skåne, Kirsti (his biological mother) wasn't a mother to him anymore.